10 days in, no suspect, no weapon in Idaho student slayings - WTOP News

 The victims were housemates Madison Mogen, 21, of Coeur d’Alene, Idaho; Xana Kernodle, 20, of Post Falls, Idaho; Kaylee Goncalves, 21, of Rathdrum, Idaho; and Kernodle’s boyfriend, Ethan Chapin, 20, of Mount Vernon, Washington.

 Police said Tuesday they had pursued tips that Goncalves had a stalker, but they hadn’t been able to identify one.
-They also have knocked down rumors about other incidents — including a car break-in and a dog’s slaying — being potentially related to the case.
+They also have knocked down rumors about other incidents — including a car break-in and a dog’s slaying — being potentially related to the case, as well as a rumor that the victims had been tied up or gagged.

+According to investigators, Mogen and Goncalves had been out at a bar and a food truck before returning home at about 1:45 a.m. that Sunday.
+Kernodle and Chapin had been at a fraternity house and returned home about the same time.
+Two other housemates, whose names haven’t been released, got back about 45 minutes earlier.

+Just before noon, a 911 call from the house reported an unconscious person; it had been placed from the phone of one of the housemates.
+Officers found the four students dead, two on the second story and two on the third.
+At least some appeared to have been attacked in their sleep, and some had defensive wounds, police said.
+There were no signs of sexual assault.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.